| Chinchillas

 wheat germ, molasses, oats, soybean oil meal, corn, and added vitamins and minerals.
 The chinchilla pellets are long because the animals eat with their hands

 and they must be able to grasp them.
+The chinchillas consume the pellets until they

 feel full.
 When they get to that point, they will stop and